The Clanging Funeral Bell

 Like, I used to see her quite a lot.

-And I grew up at a time where it was like naked video and it was all that.
-And I think was she in a kind of kick up the 80s?
-Did she have maybe a little parts and that?
+And I think, was she in a kind of kick up the 80s?
+Did she have maybe little parts and that?
 I don't know.

 Because it was kind of the same crew, wasn't it?
-Except we could train and then uh married all, of course, which was quite an iconic kind of Scottish maw, for a better word, at that time.
+Except we could train and then uh married all, of course, which was quite an iconic kind of Scottish maw, for a better word at that time.

 But that's what we're just talking about there, where